-— Still places available for the 2018 programme! — Register now! —
+— Application period opened for the 2019 programme! — Register now! —

 As a Board Member you surely have asked yourself the following questions:

 • How can I, based on my skills, most effectively impact the decision-making in the Board?